 There isn't a lot of information about slavery in Pine Plains, but it appears that it was like other small rural northern towns.
 However, due to the number of mills here it seems reasonable to assume that slaves were used to run them.

-Perhaps the earliest reference to slavery in the area is of a "mulatto slave" who was owned by Joseph Harris, the scythe-maker at Andrus Rowe Corners in Amenia Precinct, just north of the current hamlet of Shekomeko.
+Perhaps the earliest reference to slavery in the area is of a mixed-race slave who was owned by Joseph Harris, the blacksmith at Andrus Rowe Corners just north of the current hamlet of Shekomeko in the town of North East, named for the Mahican village that had been located in Pine Plains.
 It was this skilled slave whose name is lost to history who taught Joseph Harris the trade of scythe-making.
-Joseph's nephew John Harris worked alongside Joseph and his slave in this shop, and around 1783 John settled in Pine Plains where he set up his own Harris Scythe Works at Hammertown.
+Joseph's nephew John Harris worked alongside Joseph and his slave in this shop, and around 1783 John settled in what became Pine Plains where he set up his own Harris Scythe Works at Hammertown.

 Isaac Huntting calls our attention to the following bill of sale, dated April 1, 1784, from Augustine Graham (brother of Lewis), who apparently was having financial difficulties, to their brother Morris, which says in part: